Pre-testing heritage interpretation make good business sense!

-Before spending good, hard to come by money on fabricating and installing heritage interpretation panels, exhibit labels and media that might be in place for the next 20-years, it makes sense to spend a little time pre-testing to ensure that they actually work!
+Before spending good, hard to come by money on fabricating and installing heritage interpretation panels, exhibit labels and media that might be in place for the next 20-years, it makes sense to spend a little time pre-testing your heritage interpretation to ensure that it actually works!

-Pre-testing is a critically important step in the interpretive planning process that is almost always left out.
-Around 70% of HDC’s time is spent fixing other so-called “interpretive experts” mistakes!
-Mistakes that wouldn't have happened if some pre-testing had been undertaken!
+Pre-testing is a critically important step in the heritage interpretation planning process that is almost always left out.
+Around 70% of HDC’s time is spent fixing other “heritage interpretation experts” mistakes!
+Mistakes that wouldn't have happened if someone took the time to pre-test before fabrication!

 As a standard we always undertake a two-part pre-testing process on all our new heritage interpretation panels, exhibit labels and media and using a sample group of visitors.
 This is how we do it....

 .
 Typically it takes 3 seconds to “hook” a reader, and between 30 seconds and 3 minutes to read and absorb a panel depending on the content and what the panel is asking the reader to do (“look for the…”, “can you see the…”, “touch the…”).

 Standing back from the panel and unobserved, we time a selection of people as they naturally stop and read the panel in situ.
 If a large percentage of those observed complete and move on from the panel in less than the design dwell time the panel is likely to have content or design problems.

 If a large percentage of those tested complete and move on from the panel within the design dwell time it is likely the panel is sufficiently

 readable and absorbing.
 If a large percentage of those tested complete and move on from the panel beyond the design dwell time it is likely that the panel is either

 b) difficult to read or understand requiring the reader to re-read the panel to fully grasp the content.